themesberg/flowbite/content/customize/icons.md

 </div>
 {{</example>}}

-Alternatively, you can check out a list of the <a href="https://themesberg.com/blog/open-source/10-open-source-free-svg-icon-libraries" target="_blank">top 10 open source SVG icon libraries</a>.
+Alternatively, you can check out a list of the <a href="https://themesberg.com/blog/open-source/10-open-source-free-svg-icon-libraries">top 10 open source SVG icon libraries</a>.